Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 ## Connect to the API to get our `Scenario` data

-Multiple ways exists to connect to the API and query some data, but for simplicity there exists a command in `csm-orc` that will make use of known API environment variables and do the work for you.
+Multiple ways exists to connect to the API and query some data, but for simplicity there exists a command in `csm-data` that will make use of known API environment variables and do the work for you.

+!!! info "What is `csm-data`"
+    `csm-data` is a data oriented CLI part of the library `CosmoTech-Acceleration-Library` (abreviated as `CoAL`)

+    It is made to have pre-made commands to facilitate use of most of the services a modelisator/integrator could require while working on a run template

+    You can get it by installing `CoAL` starting with version `0.7.0`
+    ```bash title="How to install CoAL and csm-data"
+    pip install CosmoTech-Acceleration-Library~=0.7.0
+    ```

-That command is `csm-orc fetch-scenariorun-data` (documentation of the command is available [here](../commands/scenario_data_downloader.md)).
+That command is `csm-data api scenariorun-load-data` (documentation of the command is available [here](https://cosmo-tech.github.io/CosmoTech-Acceleration-Library/0.7.0/csm-data/api/scenariorun-load-data/)).

 The command makes use of 5 environment variables set by the API (as described in the previous section):